NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     outlier and not included in the calculation of that plane.
 The default is 0.2.

+--num-ransac-iterations <integer>
+    Number of RANSAC iterations to use to find the best-fitting plane.
+    The default is 1000.

+--num-samples <integer>
+    Number of samples to pick at the water-land interface if using a mask.
+The default is 10000.

 --bathy-plane arg
     The output file storing the computed plane as four coefficients a, b, c, d, with the plane being a*x + b*y + c*z + d = 0.